My Name Is Khan: Airport security

 The director of My Name Is Khan, Karan Johar, was asked during an August 2009 interview with Mid-Day if the event was a publicity stunt for the film.
 Johar denied that it was and responded: "It's upsetting because I got a text message this morning asking me if it was a publicity plug for my movie.
 (Sarcastically) I mean, if I had that much power over the Homeland Security, why would I allow Shah Rukh to go through something like this? ...
 What's really shocking is the fact that when I was writing the film, I never thought that what happened to the protagonist of the film would happen to Shah Rukh."
 During a January 2010 interview, Khan referred to the implication that the event was a publicity stunt for the film as "lowdown and cheap."
 Christopher B. Duncan, who portrays President Obama in My Name Is Khan, also commented on the incident stating: "I was very disappointed with what SRK experienced at the airport.
 We're living in times where the levels of fear can sometimes spill over into paranoia.
 Here's a man who is an international superstar, being detained for an excessive amount of time at an airport in the United States.
 It had to be very upsetting for him.
-Imagine Oprah (Winfrey) being detained at an airport in India for a long time, during a kind of interrogation."
+Imagine Oprah being detained at an airport in India for a long time, during a kind of interrogation."

 In addition, the incident sparked debate and commentary among Indian politicians, actors, and others.
 It also led to demonstrations in India.
 California Governor Arnold Schwarzenegger later invited Khan to have dinner with him "in a bid to diffuse what has become a slight diplomatic row."

 In another event, on 5 February 2010, while promoting My Name Is Khan on the British talk show Friday Night with Jonathan Ross, Khan claimed that female security staff at Heathrow Airport in London had printed a naked image of him taken using the newly installed body scanner that he was asked to go through.
 He said that he autographed it for them, though it is not clear if his comments were intended as a joke.
 In relation to Khan's comments, The Economic Times has raised concerns over the new body scanners and the possibilities of it being abused to distribute naked pictures of celebrities.
 His comments have restarted the debate in Britain over whether the new scanners violate individual privacy.